Richard Harrington, Baron Harrington of Watford

-Richard Irwin Harrington, Baron Harrington of Watford (born 4 November 1957) is a British politician and businessman.
-From the 2010 general election until the 2019 general election, he was the Member of Parliament (MP) for Watford.
+Richard Irwin Harrington, Baron Harrington of Watford (born 4 November 1957) is a non-affiliated member of the House of Lords and businessman.
+From 2010 until 2019, he was the Member of Parliament (MP) for Watford.
 He was the Minister for Business and Industry from June 2017 to March 2019.
 Harrington had the Conservative whip removed on 3 September 2019, but on 29 October he was one of ten MPs to have it restored.

-On 8 March 2022, Harrington was appointed Minister of State for Refugees, with his ministerial portfolio being in charge of co-ordinating the UK’s response to the humanitarian crisis caused by Russia’s invasion of Ukraine.
+On 8 March 2022, Harrington was appointed Minister of State for Refugees, with his ministerial portfolio being in charge of co-ordinating the UK's response to the humanitarian crisis caused by Russia's invasion of Ukraine.
 He was also elevated to the House of Lords after being given a Life Peerage.
 In August 2022, the government announced that, under Harrington’s leadership, a total of 104,000 Ukrainian war refugees had been given safe refuge in the UK.
 On 4 September 2022, Harrington stepped down from the role, having completed the task of putting in place a permanent system for arrivals.

-In November 2022, he was awarded the Spectator Magazine’s ‘Peer of the Year’ Award at its annual Parliamentarian of the Year Awards.
+In November 2022, he was awarded the Spectator Magazine's 'Peer of the Year' Award at its annual Parliamentarian of the Year Awards.
 The following month he was also listed on the Sunday Times Alternative Honours list for his work settling Ukrainian refugees.

+Chancellor of the Exchequer, the Rt Hon Jeremy Hunt asked Harrington in April 2023 to lead a review of the government's approach to attracting foreign direct investment into the UK.

 Early life

 Harrington was born on 4 November 1957 in Leeds to a British Jewish family.
 His father sold clothes from a market stall and a shop.
-He was privately educated at Leeds Grammar School, going up in 1976 to Keble College, Oxford University, where he studied Jurisprudence.
+He was educated at Leeds Grammar School, going up in 1976 to Keble College, Oxford University, where he studied Jurisprudence.
 While at Oxford, he sat on the Executive Board of the Federation of Conservative Students and was a member of the National Union Executive of the Party.
 He began his career in business with a graduate scheme at the John Lewis Partnership, where he eventually became the assistant to the managing director of Waitrose; this included a period working at Trewins Department Store in Watford.